zwave-js/zwave-js-ui/docs/getting-started/rpi-docker-howto.md

 	sudo apt update
 	sudo apt upgrade

-## Give you pi a static IP address
-I recommend using a static IP address either using raspi-config

 ## Give your pi a friendly name
 use raspi-config to set name to something like pi-zwave01